Zdeněk Ondrášek

-Zdeněk Ondrášek (born 22 December 1988) is a Czech professional footballer who plays as a forward for Wisła Kraków and the Czech Republic national team.
+Zdeněk Ondrášek (born 22 December 1988) is a Czech professional footballer who plays as a forward for Viktoria Žižkov.

 Club career

 Dynamo České Budějovice

 Ondrášek started his career in the South-Bohemian side České Budějovice in 2007, doing a short loan-spell at FC Zenit Čáslav in 2009.
 Upon returning to Dynamo, he delivered a decent season, becoming the top scorer for the club during the 2010–11 Czech First League.
 The following season he was seen as the key pillar of the team, scoring eight league goals in twenty rounds.
 The last two matches he was injured due to a fractured finger.
 His good performance drew the attention of foreign clubs.
 Upon his transfer to Tromsø in 2012, the manager of Dynamo Jiří Kotrba noted that if the sale went through it would be an historic event, as it was the first time in history that Dynamo had sold a player directly abroad.